 The trapezius is a large triangular-shaped muscle that overlies the shoulder posteriorly.
 The trapezius originates from the superior aspect of the nuchal line in the occipital, cervical, and upper thoracic region and inserts at the lateral aspect of the clavicle, the acromion, and spine of the scapula.
 The function of the trapezius muscle is both elevation and depression of the shoulder depending on whether the upper or lower muscle fibers are activated.
-When the entire trapezius muscle contracts the fibers are geometrically opposed, and the forces are balanced resulting in no movement of the shoulder.
+When the entire trapezius muscle contracts, the fibers are geometrically opposed, and the forces are balanced, resulting in no shoulder movement.

 The short head of the biceps brachii originates from the coracoid process, and the long head originates from the supraglenoid tubercle, passing through the intertubercular groove of the proximal humerus.
-The biceps brachii is not a shoulder muscle but the tendon of its long head originates on the superior lip of the glenoid labrum.
+The biceps brachii is not actually considered a shoulder muscle, but the tendon of its long head originates on the superior lip of the glenoid labrum.

 The infraspinatus muscle tendon is sometimes separated from the capsule of the shoulder joint by a bursa.
 An accessory muscle of the biceps brachii may be confused with a split tear along the biceps tendon.
 There is some variability of the location that the rotator cuff muscles insert on the proximal humerus.

-Rotator cuff injuries and tendon degeneration are a result of multifactorial processes and pathological changes, both of which affect the quality of tendons.
-A pathology affecting the rotator cuff muscles is common and their surgical intervention is routinely performed in patients who have failed conservative treatment for a variety of pathologies which include full and partial thickness rotator cuff tears and subacromial impingement syndrome.
+Rotator cuff injuries and tendon degeneration result from multifactorial processes and pathological changes, both of which affect the quality of tendons.
+A pathology affecting the rotator cuff muscles is common, and surgical intervention is routinely performed in patients who have failed conservative treatment for various pathologies, including full and partial-thickness rotator cuff tears and subacromial impingement syndrome.
 Subacromial decompression with rotator cuff debridement and acromioplasties are performed in cases of subacromial impingement and provide increased clearance for the supraspinatus tendon.

 Arthroscopic procedures can be used to access the shoulder joint and repair the rotator cuff muscles.
-There are several port sites that are used to access the joint and they are made in relation to bony landmarks and pass between or through the muscles of the shoulder.
+Several port sites are used to access the joint, and they are made relative to bony landmarks and pass between or through the muscles of the shoulder.
 Posterior access is attained by making a port site that allows access to the joint by passing between the infraspinatus muscle and the teres minor muscle or directly through the infraspinatus muscle.
 Anterior access is obtained by passing a portal through the pectoralis major and the deltoid muscle.
 Lateral access is obtained by placing a portal directly through the deltoid muscle.

-Tendinopathies of the long head of the biceps tendon commonly co-occurs with rotator cuff pathologies and often contributes to shoulder pain.
+Tendinopathies of the long head of the biceps tendon commonly co-occurs with rotator cuff pathologies and often contribute to shoulder pain.
 As the tendon attaches to the superior lip of the glenoid labrum, it is encountered during arthroscopic shoulder operations and is often included as a component of the operation.
-Biceps tendon tenotomy, or tendon release, is a commonly used technique used to relieve pain caused by biceps tendinopathies.
+Biceps tendon tenotomy, or tendon release, is a common technique that clinicians can use to relieve pain caused by biceps tendinopathies.
 Tenodesis of the biceps tendon, or release and re-anchoring, is another technique used.
 There is some debate about which technique is superior.